micro-os-plus/micro-os-plus-iii/README.in.md

 ## Status

-The µOS++ project is fully functional for Cortex-M devices and also runs on synthetic POSIX platforms (like macOS and GNU/Linux)
+The µOS++ project is fully functional for Cortex-M devices and also runs on synthetic POSIX platforms (like macOS and GNU/Linux).

+## Related projects

+The current µOS++ code tries to be as portable as possible.

+Specific implementations are available from separate projects:

+- the Cortex-M port of the scheduler is packed as [µOS++ IIIe Cortex-M xPack](https://github.com/micro-os-plus/micro-os-plus-iii-cortexm)
+- the synthetic POSIX port of the scheduler is packed as [POSIX arch xPack](https://github.com/micro-os-plus/posix-arch)

 ## Build Configuration

-To include this µOS++ port in a project, consider the following details.
+To include µOS++ in a project, in addition to one of the port specific project, consider the following details:

 ### Include folders